 Get to know the target groups of your customers

-Shop Direct is a large multi-brand digital retailer based in the UK that noticed a drop in response rates to digital ads for women's clothing.
-The company had segmented its offer into seven "occasions" for spring and summer, with themes such as "summer holiday", "a day at the office" and more.
+Store Direct is a large multi-brand digital retailer based in the UK that noticed a drop in response rates to digital ads for women's clothing.
+The company had segmented its offering into seven "occasions" for spring and summer, with themes such as "summer vacation," "a day at the office" and more.
+Similar to what Otto does in Germany, for example.
 The team drove browsing and response behavior by helping women imagine how they could improve their current wardrobe.

 The positive turnaround in new customer acquisition was triggered by an online survey.
 This survey asked women about their fashion sense through a personality quiz.
 Based on the information gathered, Shop Direct was able to segment and focus its offers and promotions on the website.
 And in a much more detailed and specific way than was previously the case.

 Through this process and the resulting content, which is individually segmented according to target groups and needs, a whole range of new leads successfully converted.